-Early Help - Bright Futures
+Early Help

-- Any child may benefit from early help, but all staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child, or

-- is persistently absent from education, including persistent absences for part of the school day. - All staff are aware of the Early Help process and understand their role within it.
-This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - If Early Help is assessed to be appropriate, then the DSL will support staff members involved with the family to initiate an Early Help Assessment by requesting services from Bright Start 5-19 through CSCTReferrals@Islington.gov.uk.
+- Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - Has health conditions including a mental health need - is disabled and has specific additional needs; - o has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - o is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups and county lines - o Is at risk of child sexual exploitation and/or other extra familial harm - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - o is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - o is a privately fostered child - o A family member in prison - Is affected by parental offending - Is at risk of honour-based abuse - Is at risk of female genital mutilation - o Is at risk of forced marriage - Is persistently absent from school (including for part of the school day) - All staff are aware of the Early Help process, and understand their role within it.
+This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - If Early Help is assessed to be appropriate, then the DSL will support staff members involved with the family to initiate an Early Help Assessment by requesting services from Bright Start 5-19 for children resident in Islington, or the equivalent support for children resident in other London boroughs.
 The DSL will keep all Early Help cases under constant review and will give consideration to making a child in need or child protection referral if the situation doesn't appear to be improving for the child.